-Due to financial constraints, planning and permitting approvals, and/or time constraints some previously presented AOP projects will be carried over into this or into future Annual Operating Plans.
+Due to financial constraints, planning and permitting approvals, and/or time constraints some previously presented Annual Operating Projects will be carried over into future Annual Operating Plans.

-Improvements planned in the 2016-2017 Annual Operating Plan:
+Improvements planned in the 2018-2019 Annual Operating Plan:

 1.)
 SKI TRAIL IMPROVEMENTS